Fujifilm X-T5 Review

 Image Quality

-Viewing the sample images in this review on my 4K monitor the extra resolution over the 26.1-megapixel sensors from either X-Trans 4 or the X-Trans 5 on the X-H2S is evident and you see a difference with more detail.
+Viewing the sample images in this review on my 4K monitor, the extra resolution over the 26.1-megapixel sensors from either X-Trans 4 or the X-Trans 5 on the X-H2S is evident, and you can see a difference with more detail.

-Event or sports photographers may, however, be just as happy with the 26.1-megapixel due to workflow challenges created by the larger 40-megapixel files.
+However, event or sports photographers may be just as happy with the 26.1-megapixel files due to workflow challenges created by the larger 40-megapixel files.

 Black or Silver?

-My “first look” X-T5 was the silver version and at first glance, it looks great but when viewing it up close the paint does not instill a premium feel.
-Color choice is, of course, highly subjective, and throughout the years I traditionally have picked black cameras.
+My “first look” at the X-T5 was the silver version, and at first glance, it looks great.
+However, when viewed up close, the paint does not instill a premium feel.
+Color choice is, of course, highly subjective, and throughout the years, I have traditionally picked black cameras.

-At the November X-Summit launch event, Fujifilm stated that special care had been put into the black version of the Fujifilm X-T5.
-Now that I have had the black version review unit I do prefer this over the silver.
+At the November X-Summit launch event, Fujifilm stated that special care had been taken to create the black version of the Fujifilm X-T5.
+Now that I have had the black review unit, I do prefer it over the silver.

 Conclusion and X-T5 vs. X-H2

-Overall it is hard not to like the Fujifilm X-T5.
-After reviewing and using heavier gear lately, I loved having a light 19.6 oz, 557 g powerful camera that was easy on my back and in many ways, it reminded me of why I got into the Fujifilm X Series system in the first place.
+Overall, it’s hard not to like the Fujifilm X-T5.
+After reviewing and using heavier gear lately, I loved having a lightweight, 19.6 oz (557 g) powerful camera that was easy on my back.
+In many ways, it reminded me of why I got into the Fujifilm X Series system in the first place.

 The trick is, how do you pick between the X-T5 and X-H2?
-If I just had a split second to decide, I think I would go for the X-H2 for the premium feel.
+If I only had a split second to decide, I would go for the X-H2 for the premium feel.

 A more likely scenario, personally, is to wait and see what Fujifilm will do with a potential X-Pro4.
 I have a long history with the X-Pro series.

-Fujifilm’s “Photography First” campaign for the X-T5, however, will resonate with many photographers who will gravitate toward the classic look and tactile ISO and shutter speed dials of the X-T5, and I certainly see the appeal.
+Fujifilm’s “Photography First” campaign for the X-T5, however, will resonate with many photographers who will gravitate toward the camera's classic look and tactile ISO and shutter speed dials, and I certainly see the appeal.

-If you do opt for the Fujifilm X-T5 you will get a well-rounded camera, capable of producing excellent image quality with the new 40-megapixel sensor.
-Your taste in design and aesthetics, video needs, and tolerance for bulk and weight will play in when it comes to picking the X-T5 or X-H2.
+If you opt for the Fujifilm X-T5, you will get a well-rounded camera capable of producing excellent image quality with the new 40-megapixel sensor.
+Your taste in design and aesthetics, video needs, and tolerance for bulk and weight will play a role in choosing the X-T5 or X-H2.

 Please see more sample images below.